Allahabad High Court

-Allahabad High Court, also known as High Court of Judicature at Allahabad is the high court based in Allahabad (also known as Prayagraj) that has jurisdiction over the Indian state of Uttar Pradesh.
+Allahabad High Court, officially known as High Court of Judicature at Allahabad, is the high court based in the city of Prayagraj, formerly and colloquially known as Allahabad, that has jurisdiction over the Indian state of Uttar Pradesh.
 It was established on 17 March 1866, making it one of the oldest high courts to be established in India.

 History

 Allahabad became the seat of Government of North-Western Provinces and a High Court was established in 1834 but was shifted to Agra within a year.
 In 1875 it shifted back to Allahabad.
 The former High Court was located at the Accountant General's office at the University of Allahabad complex.

 It was founded as the High Court of Judicature for the North-Western Provinces at Agra on 17 March 1866 by the Indian High Courts Act 1861 replacing the old Sadr Diwani Adalat.
 Sir Walter Morgan, Barrister-at-Law and Mr. Simpson were appointed the first Chief Justice and the first Registrar respectively of the High Court of North-Western Provinces.

-The location of the High Court for the North-Western Provinces was shifted from Agra to Allahabad in 1875 and the name was correspondingly changed to the High Court of Judicature at Allahabad from 11 March 1919.
+The location of the High Court for the North-Western Provinces was moved from Agra to Allahabad in 1875 and the name was correspondingly changed to the High Court of Judicature at Allahabad from 11 March 1919.

 On 2 November 1925, the Oudh Judicial Commissioner's Court was replaced by the Oudh Chief Court at Lucknow by the Oudh Civil Courts Act of 1925, enacted by the United Provinces Legislature with the previous sanction of the Governor General and the passing of this Act.

 On 25 February 1948, the Chief Court of Oudh was amalgamated with the High Court of Allahabad.

-When the state of Uttaranchal, now known as Uttarakhand, was carved out of Uttar Pradesh in 2000, this high court ceased to have jurisdiction over the districts falling in Uttaranchal.

-Allahabad High Court was built by Khan Saheb Nizamuddin of Loha Mundi, Agra.
-He also donated the water fountain to the High Court.
+Until 2000, what is now called Uttarakhand was part of Uttar Pradesh, and was therefore subject to the jurisdiction of Allahabad High Court.
+When the new state was created, Allahabad High Court ceased to have jurisdiction over the districts in it.
+The Uttarakhand High Court was established on 9 November 2000 with jurisdiction over the new state.

 Principal seat and benches

-The seat of the court is at Allahabad.
+The seat of the court is at Prayagraj.
 Allahabad High Court maintains a permanent circuit bench at Lucknow, the administrative capital of the state.
 The maximum number of serving judges is 160, the highest in India.

-Chief Justice
+Chief Justices

-Justice Pritinker Diwaker is the current Acting Chief Justice of the High Court.
+Justice Arun Bhansali is the current Chief Justice of the High Court.

-List of Chief Justices
+List of chief justices

+Meerut High Court Bench Demand

+Residents of Western Uttar Pradesh have also been long demanding a high court bench in Meerut.
+Almost 54% of all cases reaching the High Court originate from the 22 districts of Western UP, still, western Uttar Pradesh does not have a High Court bench.
+Eight other High Courts are closer to litigants of West Uttar Pradesh than their own High Court in Prayagraj; these High Courts are: